xybu/onedrive-d-old/README.md

 ## Installation

 Steps 1, 2, and 5 need to be done manually.
-For steps 3 and 4, there is a script file `install.sh` which run the commands automatically.
+For steps 3 and 4, the script file `install.sh` will handle the work automatically.

 (1) Always uninstall older versions before installing newer ones